How to Follow Up After a Successful Job Interview

 - Small employers are as important as large corporations for business contacts.
-Add your Interviewer into your business circle, such as on LinkedIn at http://www.linkedin.com.
-Ask them to keep you in their circle for future referrals.
+Add your Interviewer into your business circle on LinkedIn and ask them to keep you in their circle for future referrals.

-- You can use job interviews to gain important information for your future about business trends, plans in the future for certain companies, etc., not only for obtaining a new job.
+- You can use job interviews to gain important information for your future about business trends, plans in the future for certain companies, etc.—not just for obtaining a new job.

-I always prepare word processed thank-you letters for interviewers and a handwritten notecard to the receptionist.
+I always prepare word-processed thank-you letters for interviewers and handwritten notecards for receptionists.
 I find emails less satisfactory.
-In fact, after interviewing job candidates myself, I have found these emails usually poorly-worded, trite, slangy, and even flippant.
-A well worded, email thank you is accceptible, if you send a handwritten or typed note at once - or if you interviewed with a highly IT oriented company.
+In fact, after interviewing job candidates myself, I have found that these emails are usually poorly-worded, trite, slangy, and even flippant.
+A well-worded email thank you is acceptable if you send a handwritten or typed note also or if you interviewed with a highly IT-oriented company.

-1) Show good etiquette and good manners in using proper titles, punctuation, grammar and spelling.
+- Show good etiquette and good manners in using proper titles, punctuation, grammar, and spelling.

-3) Re-state your interest in the job and the company, but without sounding desperate.
+- Restate your interest in the job and the company without sounding desperate.

-4) Re-state your qualifications for the position and add anything you forgot in the interview.
+- Restate your qualifications for the position and add anything you forgot to mention in the interview.